 Beer Fundraiser Ideas Front Stage

-Events in which beer is one of the main focal points have become popular.
+Fundraising events in which beer is one of the main focal points have become popular with many organizations.
 They parallel wine tasting events in popularity.
 Producers and their customers enjoy more variety in their beer options more than ever.
 Discussions and beer tastings are getting heady.

 A beer-tasting fundraiser places importance on building strong relationships with donors.
 Tasting interesting beers and enjoying appetizers provides a casual atmosphere in which donors can interact with nonprofit staff, volunteers and board members.

-A few ideas for a 2 hour beer-tasting fundraiser are:
+A few ideas for a great beer-tasting fundraiser are:

-- Ask brewers of craft beer to sponsor the event as a vendor
+- Ask brewers of craft beers to sponsor the event as a vendor.
+Time the fundraiser with a seasonal launch or activity at the brewery.

-- Invite experts from each vendor to impress your guests
+- Invite beer experts to inform and impress your guests.

-- Hire a live guitarist or pianist to play instrumentals – keep the focus on mingling
+- Hire a small band or guitarist to play instrumentals – keep the focus on mingling and enjoying the event.

-- Add a silent auction to your fundraising website and announce the winners mid evening
+- Add a silent auction to your event and announce the winners at the end of the event.

-- Serve passed hors d’oeuvres vs a buffet to keep folks mingling
+- Serve passed hors d’oeuvres or a buffet to keep folks mingling.

-- Consider a tasting held at a local brewery or restaurant
+- Consider a beer tasting held at a local brewery or restaurant, where people can stay afterward and dine.

 Beer Fundraiser Ideas Center Stage